danielmroczek/drum-bit/README.md

-## Bit Drums: 16-Bit Sequence Programming
+## Drum-Bit: 16-Bit Sequence Programming

 A simple web-based drum machine for creating beat patterns with classic drum samples.
 Application allows you to create and share drum patterns using **16-bit numbers** (0-65535).
 Each drum track can be programmed by entering a number where each bit represents one of the 16 steps in the sequence.
 This makes it incredibly easy to: